motoq/eom/README.md

 a 2D plot.
 Likewise, relative orbits can be output in RTC coordinates for a 3D plot.

-The IAU IAU 2006 precession-nutation theories are supported, including parsing of IERS EOP data.
+The IAU IAU 2000A nutation and 2006 precession theories are enabled, including parsing of IERS EOP data.
 In addition to the GCRF and ITRF reference frames, internal support for TEME (true equator, mean equinox, GMST 1980) exists.
 This ECI reference frame is included for use with